 I have consistently said that the two most important categories to maintain health are to increase your antioxidant intake and to ensure you take omega 3 supplements.
 Until a couple of years ago, I used to recommend high strength fish oils as a source of omega 3.
 High quality fish oils are good sources of omega 3 fatty acids, however they have no antioxidant activity and thus vitamin E is added to supplements to help protect the oils from turning rancid.
 Taking fish oils actually requires you to take high levels of antioxidants since fish oils have weak/little antioxidant protection.
 Fish oils are perishable and their oxidation in the body may lead to free radicals, which may damage our cells.
-Therefore when you take fish oils, you need to increase your antioxidant intake whereas krill contains one of the most potent antioxidant called astaxanthin, which occurs naturally within krill giving them their distinctive salmon pink colour.
+Therefore when you take fish oils, you need to increase your antioxidant intake whereas krill oil capsules contain one of the most potent antioxidant called astaxanthin, which occurs naturally within krill oil giving them their distinctive red colour.
+This is why krill oil is often referred to as ‘red krill oil’.
 Krill oil also contains naturally occurring vitamins A, D and E further adding to its extraordinary antioxidant properties.

 Antioxidants are the body’s primary way of neutralising damaging free radicals.
 Numerous scientific studies indicate that antioxidants help protect the cardiovascular system, the immune system and the brain.
 The antioxidant activity of krill oil, due to its astaxanthin content, is approximately 50 times more than that of fish oil.
 In fact, if you compare krill oil against some well known nutrients, krill oil is nearly 50 times more potent than lutein and 300 times more potent than vitamin E.